-In contrast to areas with perennial flow, the recovery of the streamside area between Rancho Cañada and Quail Lodge has been impacted by increased groundwater extraction.
+In contrast to areas with perennial flow, the recovery of the streamside area between Rancho Cañada and Quail Lodge has been impacted by increased groundwater extraction, relative to earlier pumping regimes.
 In this reach, only irrigated areas are able to sustain a diversity of plant species.
 Plant stress in the late summer and fall is evident in non-irrigated portions of the river.
 In these areas, streambanks exhibit unstable characteristics during high flows, such as sudden bank collapse, because of the lack of healthy vegetation that would ordinarily provide stability.